Ways to take your super money

 Once you’ve decided when to retire, you also need to choose how you want to take your super money.
 How you choose to take your super will depend on whether you’re likely to return to work, whether you’d like a regular income from your super and whether you would like to make lump-sum withdrawals.

-- Open an allocated pension account to have a regular income stream with the option to make lump-sum withdrawals.
+- Open a pension account to have a regular income stream paid to you

 You might like to see a financial adviser, accountant or tax adviser to help you decide which option would be best for you.

 Leave your money in super

 If you have other income to support you in retirement or you’re still deciding what type of retirement income account is right for your needs, you could leave your money in your GESB Super or West State Super account.
 You can:

 - Make lump-sum withdrawals of at least $1,000 when you need